thra4974/MATH4573_Github/README.md

 # MATH4573_Github
 Repository for testing github
-This is a line from RStudio
+This is a new line from RStudio